 So I assume that your training goes into how to hone in those factors in those strategies.
 To get that ideal client and that, that optimal lead versus just butts in the seats because you know, anybody can put more butts in the seats.
 I mean, I can give away $5 coupons for free coffee all day long and get all the leads I want.

 But how many of them are in the market to buy a house?
 You know.

 Russ Stephens : Yeah, absolutely.
-The qualifying process is so, so important for builders.
+The qualifying process is so important for builders.
 It's so important.
 It's actually broken into two training modules.
-There's the [00:21:00] initial qualifying, and this is the kind of thing that can be outsourced to a, an admin person as well, because you're asking closed questions and Yeah, really you're, probably going to be disqualifying 80% of the people straight away, because maybe they're not looking to build in your area.
+There's the [00:21:00] initial qualifying, and this is the kind of thing that can be outsourced to an admin person as well, because you're asking closed questions and you're, probably going to be disqualifying 80% of the people straight away, because maybe they're not looking to build in your area.

 These are the guys that not only win the contracts, they win the contracts at margin as well, because they're not competing against the rest of the pack.